pyomin/pyomin.github.io/_pages/about.md

 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false #true # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false  #true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Pyo Min Hong received the B.E. degree in information security from Seoul Women’s University, Seoul, Republic of Korea.
-She is currently pursuing the M.S. degree in computer engineering with Hongik University, Seoul.
-Her research interests include deep learning, computer vision, and information security.
+Hi there, I’m Pyo Min Hong.
+I am currently pursuing a master’s degree in computer engineering at Hongik University, Seoul.
+Previously, I earned my bachelor’s degree in information security from Seoul Women’s University, Seoul, Republic of Korea.

+I am dedicated to exploring the impact of deep learning models and theories on our lives, particularly in areas like biometric systems.
+My research interests lie at the intersection of computer vision and AI security.
+Currently, I am engaged in research at <a href='https://ais.hongik.ac.kr'>AISLab</a>, Hongik University.

-Computer Vision ·   Deep Learning Theory  ·  AI Security
+Computer Vision ·   Deep Learning Theory  ·  AI Security ·  Inverse Problem